Elizabeth Bibesco (1897-1945);

 I always tell my daughter that the most important quality to find in a future spouse is that of humility.
 I believe everything positive and good comes from this one quality.
 People who posess humility have the world view that life is not about them.
 They tend to live outside themselves , quietly being, loving and giving, not trying to feed their own egoes but rather filled with self love which is shared with others .

-Debbie about 2 years ago from Seattle
+Debbie over 2 years ago from Seattle

 Humility for me is a sense of acceptance and peace within yourself.
 Humbling yourself can be one of the most difficult things to do in life...but once practiced it can bring you a sense of peace you never felt before and can open yourself up to never ending possibilities.